marcin-kli/MP1/README.md

 ---
-## Issues found during site development.
+## Issues found during site development

 * #### Horizontal scrolling bar on the bottom of the screen.
 ![testing_issue_1](testing/testing_issue_1.png)